haranrk/Mechatronics/README.md

-## Mechatronics
+# Code used for Mechatronics

-Arduino code for the Mechatronics course.
+This repository contains the code used for various projects done as part of a course on mechatronics.